Orlando City SC: Overview

+Following their inaugural season, Orlando City team officials met with Garber again on November 10, 2011, for further discussions about joining MLS as its 20th club (which ultimately went to New York City FC).

 On March 1, 2012, Garber visited Orlando to meet with city and county officials.
-He stated, "It's not a matter of if, but when", when addressing Orlando's chances of joining MLS.

-On August 31, 2012, Rawlins told the Orlando Business Journal the team could get the Major League Soccer approval as early as late 2013, and be ready to play in the league by 2014 or 2015.
+He stated, "It's not a matter of if, but when", addressing Orlando's chances of joining MLS.
+Later on August 31, Rawlins told the Orlando Business Journal the team could get the Major League Soccer approval as early as late 2013, and be ready to play in the league by 2014 or 2015.
 Rawlins said to make that happen, the league had asked the team to explore building a 22,000-seat soccer-specific stadium.
 "They didn't say we had to have a stadium built before we could join, but they at least would like a plan that it's happening."
+Orlando City repeated as regular season champions, but exited the playoffs in the semi-finals with a 4–3 loss to Wilmington Hammerheads.

+In their third year in USL Pro, the Lions took second place in the regular season.
+Their first game in the playoffs was a 5–0 win against the Pittsburgh Riverhounds.
+The semi-finals were a 3–2 win over the defending champions, the Charleston Battery.
+The result in the finals was a 7–4 win over the Charlotte Eagles.
+This marked Orlando City's second championship in 3 years.